Rules are set in the top Form element. They determine which parts of the form will be shown to the user, depending on the selection the user does.

 - To change comparison logic, element or value, click on the item in the left pane to select other items.

 Note!
 The logic in Rules defined on the top Form element has an IF… THEN structure.
-The logic in Validations defined on random elements has an IF NOT… THEN structure, as explained in Designing: 5.2 Calculation and validation.
+The logic in Validations defined on individual elements has an IF NOT… THEN structure, as explained in Designing: 5.2 Calculation and validation.

 See also Designing: 5.4 List of functions.